 The Committee monitors and reviews the effectiveness of the Internal Audit function and on a quarterly basis discusses with management and the internal auditors the internal audit and investigation reports while the reports of the external auditors and the Regulators are reviewed on an annual basis.
 The Committee is also responsible for oversight and remuneration of the External auditors and annually evaluates the independence and objectivity of the external auditor and the effectiveness of the audit process.

-The Board appointed Credit Committee currently comprise of seven Board Members inclusive of six non-executive directors.
+The Board appointed Credit Committee currently comprise of four Members inclusive of three non-executive directors.

 The Committee’s main responsibility is to review and approve credit proposals coming under the Committee’s Delegated Level of Authority and recommend proposals to the Board of Directors if falling beyond the limits of Committee.

-Committee in line with its approved Terms of Reference will also review summaries of watch listed clients classified as worry, status of overdue annual reviews, covenant compliances and recommend to IRMC on any changes to credit policy.
+Committee in line with its approved Terms of Reference will also review quarterly reports related to “Worry” categorised watch listed clients, status of overdue reviews and also recommend to the Integrated Risk Management Committee on any changes to Credit Policy.

-The Board appointed Related Party Transactions Review Committee is comprised of 6 Board members and the chairman of the Committee is the Chairman of the Bank and an Independent Director.
-The Chief Executive Officer (CEO) has been present at meetings only if invited by the Committee.
+The Board appointed Related Party Transactions Review Committee is comprised of 3 Board members as at 01 September 2019 and the chairman of the Committee is the Chairman of the Bank and an Independent Director.
+The Group Chief Executive Officer (GCEO) has been present at meetings only if invited by the Committee.

 The Related Party Transactions Committee was formed in compliance with Section 9 of the Listing Rules of the Colombo Stock Exchange which required listed companies to constitute a Related Party Transactions Committee.
 The composition and the scope of work of the Committee are in conformity with the provisions of the said Section in the Listing Rules.
 The primary purpose of the Committee is to evaluate and consider all transactions with related parties of the Bank in order to ensure that related parties are treated on par with other shareholders and constituents of the Bank.